benkai8888/benkai8888.github.io/content/authors/dliu/_index.md

 ---
 # Display name
-title: Ben King
+title: Di Liu

 # Full name (for SEO)
-first_name: Ben
+first_name: Di
-last_name: King
+last_name: Liu

 # Username (this should match the folder name)
 authors:
-  - bk
+  - dliu

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associate Professor of Theoretical Physics
+role: PDRA

 # Organizations/Affiliations
 organizations: